 Yet, mainstream cybersecurity remains far too obscure and intimidating.
 A clear symptom of this is the exclusion of certain social groups from its research, industry, and mythologies.
 A significant gender imbalance persists, with only 24% of the global cybersecurity workforce identifying as women.
 However, representation does not necessarily solve the exclusion problem: a recent UK study found that while they were not underrepresented in the national industry, black employees continue to experience significant discrimination in the workplace.
-These exclusions and imbalances are illustrated and perpetuated by a well-defined set of stereotypes: cybersecurity is a shadowy realm populated by the (usually white and male) teenage hacker in a hoodie, the nerdy yet brilliant inventor, the socially inept IT guy.
-They are routinely reinforced on the big screen (see iconic cybersecurity films like War Games or Hackers), TV (see The IT Guys or Mr. Robot) and in the news media.
+These exclusions and imbalances are illustrated and perpetuated by a welldefined set of stereotypes: cybersecurity is a shadowy realm populated by the (usually white and male) teenage hacker in a hoodie, the nerdy yet brilliant inventor, the socially inept IT guy.
+They are routinely reinforced on the big screen

+(see iconic cybersecurity films like War Games or Hackers), TV (see The IT Guys or Mr. Robot) and in the news media.

 Cybersecurity elitism can be found in academia just as much as in the industry and media landscape.
 We see it reflected in the way surrounding research discusses technology users, or the "human factor."
 Sometimes, users are made invisible or unimportant when research chooses to focus on more powerful actors such as companies, states or the military.
 The security of ordinary citizens is too often dismissed as a "privacy concern", lying outside the scope of "security" research, which is deemed to be more technical, concrete and serious.
 On other occasions, users are portrayed as part of the problem.
 A popular mantra claims that "humans are the weakest link" in cyberdefense strategies.
 It is the user who chose a weak password, opened the phishing email or shared a nude with the wrong person.
-While ineffective and sometimes dangerous user behaviours does exist, we must not start by victim-blaming.
+While ineffective and sometimes dangerous user behaviours do exist, we must not fall into victim-blaming.
+More research should consider the scarcity of learning opportunities for the average person and acknowledge how contradictory, condescending and jargon-ridden existing resources can be.